microsoft/onnxruntime/docs/get-started/index.md

 ## Use ONNX Runtime for Training

-The ONNX Runtime training feature enables easy integration with existing Pytorch trainer code to accelerate the exection.
+The ONNX Runtime training feature enables easy integration with existing Pytorch trainer code to accelerate the execution.
 With a few lines of code, you can add ONNX Runtime into your existing training scripts and start seeing acceleration.
 The current preview version supports training acceleration for transformer models on NVIDIA GPUs.

 **[ONNX Runtime pre-training sample](https://github.com/microsoft/onnxruntime-training-examples)**: This sample is setup to pre-train the BERT-Large model to show how ONNX Runtime training can be used to accelerate training execution.